-In Section 2, we will review iterative methods as they were formulated in [25] in order to discuss various multilevel method in a unified framework as well as the more classical approach, cp.
-[3, 28].
+In Section 2, we will review iterative methods as they were formulated in [40] in order to discuss various multilevel method in a unified framework as well as the more classical approach, cf. [5, 43].
 It will also be highlighted which parts in the framework and in the iterative methods are random.
 As a main result, we will develop integrability conditions on the random contraction numbers in Section 3 that result in sufficiently strong tail bounds in order to ensure strong convergence in the setting of multi and single-level discretizations of (1).
-The integrability conditions posed in Section 3 are analysed for several multilevel methods such as multigrid, the so called BPX preconditioner, cp.
-[8], and domain decomposition methods in Sections 4 and 5.
+The integrability conditions posed in Section 3 are analyzed for several multilevel methods such as multigrid, the so called BPX preconditioner, cf. [10], and domain decomposition methods in Sections 4 and 5.
 An important application of the presented theory are lognormal diffusion problems, which are briefly reviewed in Section 6.
 In particular deterministic bounds on the computational work without assumptions on the PDE solver of MLMC are implied.
+Numerical experiments with GRF input are presented in Section 7 and confirm the theoretical analysis.